27per/27per/README.md

 ===
 27% are currently studying their digital friend Cannedbi.
 Cannedbi is a digital pet project using P2E NFT games and mobile DAPP.
 We are making your best friend Cannedbi and look forward to connecting with you through Cannedbi.

-- Getting to know Cannedbi - a television project.
+- Getting to know Cannedbi - Telly project.